 “My mom was behind us with the proverbial white glove,” Queen recalls.
 “It wasn’t an enjoyable experience, by any means.
 It was, ‘Do it – or else!'”

 Fortunately, that didn’t deter Queen who, with her husband, runs The Queen’s Residence Bed & Breakfast in Ypsilanti.
 And she took a different approach to bed-making with her two daughters, now in their 20s.

 “I absolutely would not focus on the task.
 I would focus on the whole process of taking ownership for your things,” she explains.
 Not to mention, making it fun.

-The "fun" begins before kids are ready to smooth sheets and stuff shams, says Brian Arrol, a pediatric occupational therapist at Kids in Motion of Highland.
+The “fun” begins before kids are ready to smooth sheets and stuff shams, says Brian Arrol, a pediatric occupational therapist.

 “Make it into a game,” he says.
 His daughter, who’s 11, began by tugging pillowcases over her plush animals – just to introduce the concept.
 Or toss on the sheet and have kids crawl into the “tent.”
 Then, “as soon as they climb out, the sheets are basically onto the corners,” Arrol says.
 Even a 3-year-old can help by jumping on the bed: Tootsies shuffle sheets (roughly) into place.

 Being able to grip, pull and fold that soft material takes a few more motor skills – along with attention span and attitude.
 That makes kindergartners prime candidates, Arrol says, since they’ve mostly shed the “I don’t wanna’s.”